 1973: Commander of the National Order of Merit

-Marguerite Perey died at the age of 65 on May 13, 1975.
+Marguerite Perey died at age 65 on May 13, 1975.
 Like Marie Curie and a number of other scientists who had worked at the Radium Institute, she died of a radiation-linked illness.
 In fact, her body was found to be unusually radioactive.
-She herself had been instrumental in the introduction of better safety measures in the laboratories under her control.
+She had been instrumental in the introduction of better safety measures in the laboratories under her control.
 Sadly, this was too late to save her own life, but it was a lifesaver for future generations of nuclear scientists.

 Author of this page: The Doc